Relintai/voxelman/README.md

 `VoxelManLevelGeneratorFlat` is also available, it will generate a floor for you, if you use it.

+## VoxelJobs

+Producing just a terrarin mesh for a chunk is not that hard by itself.
+However when you start adding layers/features like lod generation, collision meshes (especially since manipulating the physics server is not threadsafe), vertex volumetric lights, props, snapping props, props with vertex lights, etc chunk mesh generation can quicly become a serious mess.

+VoxelJobs are meant to solve the issue with this complexity.

+They also provide a way to easily modularize mesh generation.

+### VoxelJob

+Base class for jobs.

+If the (thread pool)[https://github.com/Relintai/thread_pool] module is present, this is inherited from `ThreadPoolJob`, else it implements the same api as `ThreadPoolJob`, but it's not going to use threading.

+A job has a reference to it's owner chunk.

+If you implement your own jobs, when your job finishes call `next_job()`.

+### VoxelLightJob

+This is the job that will generate vertex light based ao, random ao, and will bake your `VoxelLight`s.

+### VoxelTerrarinJob

+This will generate your terrarin collider and mesh (with lods) for you, using the meshers that you add into it.

+### VoxelPropJob

+This will generate your prop meshes (with lods).

 ### Internal workings

 #### VoxelWorld